SpiceGirI/SpicegirI/README.md

 **DNI**

-Kins of Caesar Zeppeli, Risotto Nero, and/or Trish Una [JJBA].
+Kins/Skins of Caesar Zeppeli, Risotto Nero, and/or Trish Una [JJBA].

 Under 17.